Build Your First Blog in Hugo

 1. Go to your directory (let’s assume its as HugoSites) where you want to create the hugo site and run the command hugo new site newblog.

-2. In the HugoSite now you should have a directory ..\HugoSites\newblog
+1. In the HugoSite now you should have a directory like below:

 Pick a Theme

-You can go to the GitHub and download the theme (https://github.com/halogenica/beautifulhugo/archive/master.zip), you may avoid the cloning from GitHub as you are sure you needed to tweak it later.
-So after downloading, unzip it into the theme folder .\HugoSites\newblog\themes
+You can go to the GitHub and download the theme, you may avoid the cloning from GitHub as you are sure you needed to tweak it later.
+So after downloading, unzip it into the theme folder .\HugoSites\newblog\themes Change the folder name from lightbi-hugo-main to lightbi-hugo.

-After that copy the page and post folder from path (..\themes\beautifulhugo\exampleSite\content) paste it to the content folder into \newblog\content.
+After that copy the contents from the content folder from path (..\themes\lightbi-hugo\exampleSite\content) paste it to the content folder into \newblog\content\.

 Modify Configuration

-Open the browser http://localhost:1313/ from the browser and see the site live.
+Open the browser and go to http://localhost:1313/, to view the site live.

 Create a post

-In the browser you can see a list of blog post which is you copied from the content folder in exampleSite in the themes.
-You can edit the markdown files from content folder ..\newblog\content\post or add a new one for yourself.
+In the browser, you’ll see a list of blog posts copied from the exampleSite content folder.
+You can edit the markdown files in the ..\\newblog\\content\\post directory or add a new one.

-You can see the header details from head.html from partials folder.
-And also the templates for the webiste is built with is inside layout folder.
-Hugo using Go templates, you can check the detals from here as it is nicely explained.
+If you want to modify your webiste user interface, modify the CSS files in the static folder.
+Also the templates for the webiste is built with the HTML files in the layout folder.
+Hugo using Go templates, you can check the details from here as it is nicely explained.

 Don’t bother about the looks now, make your content first, you can tweak the styles later.